Miami FC: Rivalries

 The closest team geographically was the Fort Lauderdale Strikers with games between the two sides often labelled the FL Clásico.
 Fixtures with the other two teams in Florida, the Tampa Bay Rowdies and Jacksonville Armada are also keenly contested.
 These four teams competed for the Coastal Cup over the course of the 2016 season.

 After the 2016 season Tampa Bay left the NASL for the United Soccer League and Fort Lauderdale ceased operations because of financial issues.
 That left Jacksonville as Miami FC's only in-state rival in the NASL.
 Miami did however face Tampa Bay in the third round of the 2017 U.S. Open Cup, defeating the Rowdies by a score of 2–0.

 When the NASL cancelled the 2018 season, Miami and Jacksonville continued their rivalry in the NPSL in both 2018 and 2019 as both clubs continued operation.
-The team also began a rivalry against Miami United FC dubbed "Magic City Clasico."
+The two teams would meet again in the 2023 U.S. Open Cup, which saw Miami FC winning 3–1.
+The team also began a rivalry against Miami United FC dubbed "Magic City Clasico".
 The teams met in the Second Round of the 2018 U.S. Open Cup where United shocked FC, 3–1, to advance.
+They would also meet in the 2022 Edition of the U.S. Open Cup, which Miami FC won 3–0.

+They also have a local rivalry with MLS team Inter Miami, who they have played twice the US Open Cup in 2022 and 2023.

+In 2024, Miami and USL League One side FC Naples formed the Alligator Alley Derby, named after Interstate 75 in Florida between Naples and Fort Lauderdale.
+The two teams are set to play their first match against one another in the 2025 USL Cup.

 Supporters group

-Dade Brigade are the official supporters group of Miami FC and they occupy the east stand of FIU Stadium which is known as the Brigade End for home games.
+Dade Brigade are the official supporters group of Miami FC and they occupy the east stand of Pitbull Stadium which is known as the Brigade End for home games.
 They are named for Miami-Dade County.